-10 Things I Learned From My Master’s Program that May Help You in Grad School
+10 Things I Learned From My Master’s Program

 A master's program is way different from an undergraduate program.
 For instance, most undergrad programs focus on courses, while graduate programs focus on developing a project (or projects).
 Therefore, there are more responsibilities in graduate programs since the student has to study, plan, develop, analyze, and write the project(s) while taking classes, and sometimes also being a research or a teaching associate.
 These things can make graduate school a hard and challenging experience.
 Although I was part of a supportive laboratory, there were some things I wish I knew when transitioning from undergrad to graduate school.
 Now that I've finished my Master's in Soil Science, I feel that sharing my experience may help others, who are starting soon or are in grad school already, have a smoother transition.
 Here are some valuable lessons I gained during this vast learning process that may help you prepare for grad school.